FailAcademy/learning/web-dev-foundation/_slides/week-05/02-design-toolbox-and-wireframes-slides.md

 - The elements and principles of design
 - The difference between hue, value, saturation
 - How to create colour harmonies
+- How to create wireframes to plan website projects

 ---
 template: inverse